jacebenson/cedar/docs/docs/typescript/generated-types.md

 You can configure graphql-codegen in a number of different ways: `codegen.yml`, `codegen.json`, or `codegen.js`.
 Even a `codegen` key in your root `package.json` will do. graphql-codegen uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig#cosmiconfig) under the hood—take a look at their docs if you want to know more.

 For completeness, [here's the docs](https://www.graphql-code-generator.com/docs/config-reference/config-field) on configuring GraphQL Code Generator.
-Currently, Redwood only supports the root level `config` option.
+Currently, Cedar only supports the root level `config` option.

 ## Experimental SDL Code Generation

-There is also an experimental code generator based on [sdl-codegen](https://github.com/sdl-codegen/sdl-codegen) available. sdl-codegen is a fresh implementation of code generation for service files, built with Redwood in mind.
+There is also an experimental code generator based on [sdl-codegen](https://github.com/sdl-codegen/sdl-codegen) available. sdl-codegen is a fresh implementation of code generation for service files, built with Cedar in mind.
 It is currently in opt-in and can be enabled by setting the `experimentalSdlCodeGen` flag to `true` in your `redwood.toml` file:

 ```toml title="redwood.toml"
 [experimental]